 09 January 2020

-A key component for building an effective inbound marketing system is having a place to record and track sales lead information.
+Building an effective inbound marketing system requires having a place to record and track sales lead information.

 What is a CRM and why it is important

-That's a rather impressive way of describing a management discipline, when most of us think a CRM is a database for recording sales lead and customer contact information (which might be simplifying and underselling the utility of a CRM - but it's a good starting point).
+Most of us think a CRM is a database for recording sales lead and customer contact information (which might be simplifying and underselling the concept of CRM - but it's a good starting point).
 See what is a CRM?

-Thing is, CRM's often come with many bells and whistles, and the global leader in CRM systems is Salesforce.com which began as an online lead tracking database system and has grown into a fully configurable development platform with many options and add-ons and a whole consulting and integration eco-system.
+CRM's often come with many bells and whistles, and the global leader in CRM systems is Salesforce.com which began as an online lead tracking database but has since grown into a fully configurable development platform with many options and add-ons and a whole consulting and integration eco-system.

-Because the CRM is built on a database, means a lot of information can be stored along with the basic contact details providing both the means to stay in contact and ultimately perform some analysis (even if very basic) to provide insights into where leads are being generated from.
+Because the CRM is built on a database, means a lot of information can be stored along with the basic contact details providing both the means to stay in contact and ultimately perform analysis to provide insights...

 What information should be stored?